-Healthcare Services typically comprises the largest component of spend in healthcare systems.
-In the United States in 2012, for example, $2.0 trillion, or ~70% of the total $2.8 trillion of healthcare spend was dedicated to healthcare services.
+Tech-enabled services typically comprise the largest component of spend in healthcare systems.
+Global sales of $350 billion are currently projected and 8% growth in this sector is anticipated.
 We believe rapid growth will continue in the sector due to key themes such as the aging of the population as well as changes in regulations.
-These dynamics will increase the number of insured individuals and force payers and providers to adopt and adapt to new payment models, which shift the balance from “quantity” of care to “quality” of care.
+We believe these dynamics will increase the number of insured individuals and force payers and providers to adopt and adapt to new payment models, which shift the balance from “quantity” of care to “quality” of care.

 Given the combination of rising healthcare costs and government budget challenges, there are efforts under way to bring healthcare spending growth in line with GDP growth through a combination of lower overall payments, improved efficiency and shifting of costs to consumers and private markets.
 Payers will therefore increasingly contract with providers who can deliver quality care at a lower cost.
 As a result, disruption is occurring in the United States as we move from a payment system that pays a fee for each service provided to one that shifts the risk of healthcare utilization onto providers.
 This shift in reimbursement structure is at the heart of both private insurer initiatives as well as government initiatives to create Accountable Care Organizations, Bundled Payments and Medical Homes.